 It’s relatively easy to construct a barrel to collect rainwater draining off the roof.
 You might not want to drink this water, but it’s great for all kinds of uses on commercial sites, like washing down tools and watering landscaped areas.
 Commercial operations place a big demand on freshwater resources, so using rainwater really helps to protect these systems from undue stress.

-4. Recycle all packaging
+4. Recycle all Building Scraps

 The packaging from all kinds of materials, tools and other items coming into your commercial site can generate a lot of plastic, paper and cardboard waste.
 This should all be recycled and, to make sure that it is, ensure that there are bins for collection on your site and that your employees and any contractors know where to find them.